UPDATED- DECEMBER 2009

 LOW-LEVEL INFORMATION-FURTHER THOUGHTS

-THE "SOUND-FLOOR"-THE ULTIMATE KEY
+THE "SOUND-FLOOR"-THE ULTIMATE KEY NEW!

 THE REFERENCE COMPONENTS FILES (READ THE ABOVE FIRST, PLEASE!)

-It is based on many decades of listening comparisons with numerous components, in many types of systems and listening rooms, plus countless modifications that regularly led to significant improvements over the stock performance.
+Our references are based on many decades of listening comparisons with numerous components, in many types of systems and listening rooms, plus countless modifications that regularly led to significant improvements over the stock performance.

 While no one person can audition every significant component, I am confident that our group has heard the great majority of serious components from the past and we remain on a constant vigil to discover (or remember) others (new or used) that will improve on the performance of those listed and described below.